Must Have Entertaining Accessories

 When I am in entertaining mode and this extraordinary day take place, there are a few accessories I can’t live without.

 The first are my Weber Barbecue Gloves.
-For years, I've used a pair of structural firefighting gloves when dealing with anything hot around the grills.
-No more.
-The Weber gloves are now my go to accessory to keep the skin on my hands.
-They have enough dexterity to allow me to actually use my fingers while protecting my fingers.
+The Weber gloves are my go to accessory, they have enough dexterity to allow me to actually use my fingers while protecting my fingers.
 I love them.

 Ease of serving is a necessity and when entertaining outdoors, nothing looks better and works better than chafing dishes.
 Now while I would love to drop several hundred bucks on chafing dishes I could use at a Mother's Day Brunch, we are talking outdoor BBQ.
 A great cost effective alternative are disposable pans and stands.